Workshops in Schools 2023

 Musicate

-Following a non-delivery year filled with collaborative conversations and planning, a refreshed Musicate programme will launch at Cheltenham Music Festival in July.
+A refreshed Musicate programme will launch in September 2024.
 The new format retains a focus on bespoke CPD, and will enable more teachers to build their confidence in teaching music; more schools to raise the profile and value of music within a broad and balanced curriculum; and more early-career musicians to develop their skills in designing and delivering excellent music workshops in schools.
+More information will be shared soon.

 Plan your Music for Schools visit